burrt/compsci-docs/_v1/cs-notes.md

 Too much to cover about generics, [see the MS docs for information](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/)

-Generics at run time are actually optimised so there is instance reuse for reference classes (references have the same value - pointers).
-This is slightly less optimised for value types as a specialised version of the class is initialised per value type and then reused.
+Generics at run time are actually optimized so there is instance reuse for reference classes (references have the same value - pointers).
+This is slightly less optimized for value types as a specialised version of the class is initialized per value type and then reused.

 ## LINQ